 Special Assessment Districts (S.A.D.)

-Another tool to fund local road improvements are Special Assessment Districts (S.A.D.).
-An S.A.D. is a designated area where a majority of property owners agree to allow a government agency to levy a special property tax to improve a public road.
+Another tool to fund local road improvements are Special Assessment Districts (SAD.).
+An SAD. is a designated area where a majority of property owners agree to allow a government agency to levy a special property tax to improve a public road.
 If approved, WCRC or the local municipality will front the cost of the road improvement and property owners agree to pay the cost over a period of years.
-For more information, please visit our special assessment districts page.
+Click here to learn more about SADs.

 State Trunkline Maintenance Contract

-The Michigan Department of Transportation (MDOT) hires the Washtenaw County Road Commission to maintain state highways within the county.
+The Michigan Department of Transportation (MDOT) hires WCRC to maintain state highways within the county.
 State highways are routes designated with an I, M, or a US, such as I-94, M-14, and US 23.
 MDOT reimburses the WCRC for the cost of maintenance on these routes.